kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

     memory in the 0x37E0 - 0x37FF range.
 If using a 14kb ROM the 0x37E0 - 0x37EF memory address should probably
     return 0xFF so (if installed) a Level 2 ROM will not think a floppy controller is attached.
 - JP15 - Enable output of HDRV on Video DIN socket for RGBtoHDMI support (from 1.0a)
+  - Note : Only bridge this is installin DIN connector, and want support fro RGB2HDMI
-- JP16 - Change the Reset switch from NMI (12) to full CPU reset (23)
+- JP16 - Change the Reset switch from NMI (12 - the default) to full CPU reset (23)
-- JP17 - Selects CPU High speed when in Hig speed mode
+- JP17 - Selects CPU High speed when in High speed mode
   - Note 1&2 are bridged by default and select 3.55 Mhz when in high speed mode
   - Note 2&3 select 5.32 Mhz as the high speed mode.
 If bridging cut 1&2 first
 - JP19 - Provide +5V power to external monitor via DIN connector.
 Cut to disable